 - And finally, each syllable can only be pronounced in one way!

 Japanese is also supposedly easier to learn than English!

-Despite all of this, private lessons of Japanese will be essential to progress quickly, of course.
+Despite all of this, private Japanese lessons will be essential to progress quickly, of course.

 But before choosing the best Japanese tutor ever: why learn Japanese?
 Here are 4 reasons that seem obvious to us...